LaunchCodeEducation/intro-to-programming-csharp/src/chapters/forms/studio.rst

 1. Go to the `studio repository <https://github.com/LaunchCodeEducation/HTTP-and-Forms-Studio/>`_ and fork to your Github account.
 2. Clone the repository and ``cd`` into the new directory.

+.. admonition:: Warning!

+   **Before you get started, let's look at the starter code.**  There is a new HTML tag, ``<script>`` and ``</script>``.
+   The HTML between these tags is JavaScript, designed to respond once the form is completed.
+   You will not be working with this code.
+However, please make sure that you are using the naming options provided for you in the exercise instructions.

 Create Form Inputs
 ------------------